MoCo-GHE-Admin/github-scripts/README.md

   --team-name TEAM_NAME
-                        name of the team to create, defaults to 'everybody-temp-comms' --pat-key PATKEY      key in .gh_pat.toml of the PAT to use
+                        name of the team to create, defaults to 'everybody-temp-comms' --pat-key PATKEY      key in .gh_pat.toml of the PAT to use --users USERS [USERS ...]
+                        List of users to add to the team --remove              Remove the specified users from the team rather than add
 ```

 ## `org_repos.py`